C and O Employees' Hospital Association

 An Advance Directive is a written document which states your choice about medical treatment.
 It can also designate someone else to make medical decisions for you, if you are unable to make these choices yourself.
 This document is called an Advance Directive because it is signed in advance to let your doctor know your wishes concerning medical treatment.
 You do not have to have an Advance Directive if you do not want one.

 The laws for Advance Directives differ from state to state.
 There are different types of advance directives and different names for them depending on your state or local area.
-For example, documents called "living will" and "power of attorney for health care" are examples of advance directives.
-If you are interested in obtaining Advance Directive information for the state in which you reside, please contact us.
-We will send you the appropriate information.
+For example, documents called "living will" and "power of attorney for healthcare" are examples of advance directives.
+If you are interested in obtaining Advance Directive information for the state in which you reside, please contact us, and the COEHA office will send you the appropriate information.

 It is your choice whether you want to fill out an advance directive.
 The law forbids any discrimination against you in your medical care based on whether you have an advance directive or not.